Skip to content

 Diagnosis

-The device may be running an old version of RouterOS that is incompatible with the required functions.
+The device may be running a RouterOS version that is incompatible with MKController’s required functions.
+Check the supported RouterOS versions list first.

-1. Check the installed version and the one available in the configured channel:
+1. Check the installed version and the latest available in the configured update channel:

 Terminal window